bartvandebiezen/css-conventions/css-conventions.md

 ### Z-indexes are limited to 12 levels.

-- The z-index starts at -100 and is not higher than 1000.
+- The z-index starts at -100 and is limited to 1000.
 Steps are 100.
-- Hundreds are used to make sure we could add a new number if needed.
+- Steps of hundreds are used to allow adding additional numbers.
 But will probably never happen.
 If more z-index are needed, rethink your code.

 **Right:**
 ```CSS